jesselessa/connect4-react-functions/README.md

 # connect4-react-functions

-This project is an implementation of the well-known 'Connect 4' game.
+This project is a functional refactor of my previous 'Connect 4' game implementation.

 ## Table of Contents